Part I

 The gate leading to the heart of the palace was not the kind of place that people simply took it upon themselves to approach without consent, their circumstances notwithstanding.

-Lying on its side, it weakly beat at the ground with its wings, but hardly with enough force to call it the flapping of wings.
-Next to it, sheltered by its wing, lay a human figure in a distressed state hardly different than that of her mount: wounded, filthy, exhausted.
+Lying on its side, it weakly beat at the ground with its wings, but with hardly enough force to call it the flapping of wings.
+Next to it, sheltered by its wing, lay a human figure in a distressed state hardly different than that of her mount—wounded, filthy, exhausted.

 Bewildered, Toshin sought out Gaishi.
-Standing at the vanguard, his lance at the ready, Gaishi faced the beast and its rider with startled eyes.
+Standing at the vanguard, his lance at the ready, Gaishi faced the beast and its rider with a startled expression.
 A buzz of confusion ran through the throng.
 Gaishi raised his hand to check the forward motion of the soldiers around him.
 He put down his lance and knelt next to the rider.

 "Are you all right?"